- Home

 Medical examination required

-Risks of surgery and recovery
+Risks of an operation and recovery

 Living with one kidney